projectchrono/chrono/doxygen/documentation/installation/install_guides.md

 ### Chrono::Solidworks add-in

-An add-in to enable the export of models from SolidWorks to Chrono
+An add-in to simulate Solidworks models using the Chrono library

-- @subpage tutorial_install_chrono_solidworks
+- @subpage chrono_solidworks_installation